9track/FlashFloppy-wiki/Hardware-Mods.md

 If you do require the pullup resistors, these can be soldered to the backside of the Gotek PCB between VCC and each of SDA and SCL.
-Alternatively can be soldered to the back of the I2C module header as below.
+Alternatively the resistors can be soldered to the back of the I2C module header.

 ![LCD Pullup Resistors](assets/pullups.jpg)